Pico Neo 2 Eye hands-on: The 4K, eye tracking, enterprise Oculus Quest

 If your enterprise is willing to pay $899 per headset, the Neo 2 Eye adds a second differentiator: fully integrated Tobii eye tracking.
 Tobii’s Spotlight system checks your eyes 90 times per second, using the positions of your retinas for cursor movement.
 Some extremely basic demos are included with the Neo 2 Eye to show how your gaze can be transferred into a virtual avatar or used to highlight objects in a room, but I couldn’t find anything wow-inducing in the examples.

-Neo 2 Eye developers will be able to use the Tobii system to offer foveated rendering, a game-changing feature that lets a VR headset maximize detail where you’re looking, and reduce it in the periphery.
+Neo 2 Eye developers will be able to use the Tobii system to offer foveated rendering, a game-changing feature that lets a VR headset maximize detail where you’re looking and reduce it in the periphery.
 None of the headset’s included demo software let me test the foveated rendering, but Pico says it can increase frame rates by up to 66% and reduce shading loads by up to 72% — nice gains, assuming an enterprise is willing to pony up for the more expensive Eye headset and then buy or code apps specifically made to support the hardware.

 There are some other design considerations with the Neo 2 headset that merit attention.
 I found that I needed to align the headset in a somewhat uncomfortable way relative to my ears to have it properly track my eye positions; following the in-headset alignment instructions, the stiff headband presses down enough on my ears to make them fold down.
 Further ergonomic improvements to the headband (or perhaps ear surgery) would help me make more of this feature.